astropy/astropy/docs/uncertainty/index.rst

 Astropy provides a |distribution| object to represent statistical distributions in a form that acts as a drop-in replacement for
 |quantity| or a regular |ndarray|.
 Used in this manner, |distribution| provides
-uncertainty propogation at the cost of additional computation.
+uncertainty propagation at the cost of additional computation.
 It can also more generally represent sampled distributions for e.g., Monte Carlo calculation techniques.